gophergala/ProjectVolvox/README.md

 #Go-Tasky
-Tasky is a simple go framework that makes it easy to expose server side tasks with a RESTful api.
+Tasky is a simple go tool that makes it easy to expose server side tasks with a RESTful api.
 Developed for the gophergala global hackathon.

 NOTE: this is preliminary ideas and nothing is set in stone.
 Consider it brainstorming via readme.

 ##Basic Principles

 Register a task with go-tasky that implements the worker interface and a set of routes will be created for that task.
+You can have any number of uniquely configured tasks for a worker.
+The go-tasky app would run on your server and expose api endpoints.

+##Workers
+- copy a file to a new location
+- read the contents of a file
+- check the values of system settings
+- !TODO add more!

+##Use Case Example
+Use this tool when debugging or checking values on your system.

 ##Routes

-GET /tasky/v1/workers - returns a list of available worker endpoints GET /tasky/v1/workers/{worker_name} - returns a description of the worker and it's usage
+GET /tasky/v1/workers - returns a list of available worker endpoints
+GET /tasky/v1/workers/{worker_name} - returns a description of the worker and it's usage

 GET /tasky/v1/{worker_name} - returns a list of available tasks to run